squint-cljs/squint/notes/browser-repl-dep-resolution.md

 # Browser REPL: dependency resolution design

 Design notes for how REPL-eval'd code should resolve its npm/cljs dependencies in the browser, without forcing a page reload.
-Companion to `browser-repl-todo.md`.
+Remaining browser-repl TODOs (beyond dep resolution) are at the bottom.

 ## Decision (2026-05-25): punt